-Public Safety is a non-sworn proprietary organization with approximately 57 officers.
+Public Safety is a non-sworn proprietary organization with approximately 51 officers.
 Public Safety does not have police powers including powers of arrest, which makes it a non-sworn proprietary organization.
-Public Safety is a hybrid department with approximately 23 of the 57 officers being armed under a Security Guard Firearms Permit with the state of Connecticut.
+Public Safety is a hybrid department with approximately 21 of the 62 officers being armed under a Security Guard Firearms Permit with the state of Connecticut.
 All armed officers at QU have previously retired in good standing from a law enforcement agency.
 Armed officers regularly train in active shooter scenarios on campus and bi-annually demonstrate competence in the use of their firearm thus keeping up their certifications with the state of Connecticut.
-During 2020, Public Safety had a fire marshal on staff who maintained a professional relationship with the Hamden Fire Marshal and the North Haven Fire Marshal Office.
 Public Safety has an Investigations Office, which conducts investigations at the request of the university president, chief of public safety, Human Resources and Student Affairs.

 Public Safety, which reports to the chief experience officer, is authorized by QU to prevent, investigate and report any violations of state or federal law and/or university regulations on its property.
 Public Safety's Mount Carmel Campus office is located in Irmagarde Tator Hall, Suite 118 and is staffed 24 hours, seven days a week.
 The York Hill Campus office is located on the ground floor of the Rocky Top Student Center adjacent to the Student Health Center; however, this office is not staffed at all times.
-The North Haven Campus office is in the Center for Medicine, Nursing and Health Sciences (building 1) in room MNH-186 and this office is staffed during regular business hours.
-Although the Public Safety offices may be closed at certain times on the York Hill Campus and the North Haven Campus, all campuses are staffed 24 hours a day,
+The North Haven Campus office is in the Medicine, Nursing and Health Sciences building (building 1) in room MNH-186 and this office is staffed during regular business hours.
+Although the Public Safety offices may be closed at certain times on the York Hill Campus and the North Haven Campus, all campuses are staffed 24 hours a day, 365 days a year, with Public Safety officers working in the capacity of patrol and property security.
+Officers receive ongoing university security and safety training; conduct foot, vehicular and bicycle patrols of university buildings and residential areas; respond to requests for assistance;

-365 days a year, with Public Safety officers working in the capacity of patrol and property security.
-Officers receive ongoing university security and safety training, conduct foot, vehicular and bicycle patrols of university buildings and residential areas, respond to requests for assistance, investigate complaints, provide security for university events and respond to emergencies that occur on university property.
+investigate complaints; provide security for university events; and respond to emergencies that occur on university property.
 Officers patrol QU-owned properties in the towns of Hamden and North Haven.
 Officers are also trained to provide emergency first aid care.
 Public Safety does not provide services outside the boundaries of university property.